Johan Camitz: Biography

 Camitz studied law and worked for several years as a sculptor.
 He was then given an opportunity for a Diesel commercial.
 He later worked for Propaganda Films and shot commercials for Volkswagen, Diesel, and Nike.
 He has been awarded a silver D&AD award, two gold Clio Awards, and three gold and a silver award at the Cannes Lions International Advertising Festival.
 Among other notable music video collaborations, Camitz directed the Spice Girls' first music video for their hit single "Wannabe".

 In August 2000, after a night out with friends and colleagues in Manhattan, Camitz was crossing the street on his way to his apartment in Soho when he was hit by an SUV, resulting in his death at St. Vincent's Hospital Medical Center several hours later.
-The driver of the vehicle had been shot in a gang-related incident and was attempting to flee his attackers, but he was unable to maintain control of his vehicle and drove up on the sidewalk, striking and killing Camitz.
+The driver of the vehicle, Ivory "Nut" Davis, had been shot in a gang-related incident and was attempting to flee his attackers, but he was unable to maintain control of his vehicle and drove up on the sidewalk, striking and killing Camitz.
 The driver was reported dead at the scene from his gunshot wounds.